Kingston Peak

 Trail Overview

-On a clear day you can see James Peak on the western horizon.
+You can see James Peak on the western horizon on a clear day.
 The trail goes just above 12,000 feet, so snow arrives early and stays late.
-Unlicensed vehicles are permitted, and this is a really fun trail for them.
-There is parking and camping available on the north end of the trail.
+Unlicensed vehicles are permitted, and this is an enjoyable trail for them.
+Parking and camping are available on the north end of the trail.

 Photos of Kingston Peak